Colleagues wearing colorful costumes and themed outfits for workplace dress up day

 Skip the dress-up and focus on activity.
 Teams tackle a small non-critical project, brainstorm new product ideas, or learn about emerging tech.
 This blends genuine fun with professional development and often surfaces valuable business ideas.

-Avoiding the Pitfalls: Common Mistakes in Planning Theme Days
+Avoiding Common Mistakes When Planning Theme Days

-Making Participation Mandatory
+Making Participation Required

 Measuring the Magic: How to Track Theme Day Success